openwebdocs/owd-website/pages/content/posts/owd-projects-h1-2023.md

 We're at the start of H2 and [planning the projects we expect to take on next](https://github.com/openwebdocs/project/issues/171).
 So it's a good time to look back at the projects we completed in the first half of the year.
 We've blogged about a couple of these projects before and hope to write more detailed posts about some of the others, but for now, here's a relatively quick rundown.

+As well as the projects listed below, we've continued our day-to-day work of supporting the MDN contributor community, by mentoring volunteers and reviewing PRs.

 ## The great renaming of Web/API

 This year we finally addressed a problem with MDN's Web/API docs that has vexed web developers since at least 2018: that the titles of pages for Web/API properties and methods, like the [`postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker/postMessage) method of the `ServiceWorker` interface, were written as though they were static members of those interfaces, like `ServiceWorker.postMessage()`.